What is pluralism? What does the Pluralism Project do?

 I want to use a photograph from the Pluralism Project website.
 What’s involved?

-Many of our photographs are joint copyrighted with our affiliates, others are our copyright alone, and others we do not have any further rights to offer.
 Please send an email to email@example.com detailing the specific photograph(s) you wish to use and for what purposes.
 Include a link to where the photograph appears on our site.
 We will then be able to let you know the status on the rights, and we may refer you to the photographer directly.
 Fees may be involved, especially if you require specific formats for publication.

 How do I add or correct information in the Directory?